learn-co-curriculum/creating-columns-lab/README.md

 ## Problem Statement

-Websites will often employ a 'column based' layout scheme to visually deliver content.
+Websites will often employ a 'column-based' layout scheme to visually deliver content.
 While writing HTML and CSS for this kind of layout can be done in many different ways, following a few simple patterns can help us achieve clean code and a clean column-based representation of our websites.